 Manchester Metropolitan University is a member of the North West Consortium Doctoral Training Partnership (NWCDTP) which was awarded £14 million in 2014 by the Arts and Humanities Research Council (AHRC) to train skilled researchers in arts and humanities.

 The partnership is led by the University of Manchester and other members are the Universities of Keele, Lancaster, Liverpool, Salford and the Royal Northern College of Music.
-In addition it has eight non-academic partners: BBC, FACT, Home, Tate Liverpool, Staffordshire Archives, MOSI, Future Everything, Opera North.
+In addition it has eight non-academic partners: BBC, FACT, HOME, Tate Liverpool, Staffordshire and Stoke On Trent Archives, MOSI, Future Everything, Opera North.

 They will award around 200 PhD studentships over a 5 year period.
 Students are also offered placement opportunities and additional skills training, working alongside partner organisations including museums, galleries, cultural organisations and businesses.
 The development of broader skills such as partnership working, language skills and experience in working outside academia is also encouraged.
 There is also joint supervision of students, sharing of resources from across the consortia, further activities such as student events, conferences and the fostering of peer support networks.